yvan/gerkle/README.md

 why didn't i use cmp for the tests?

 well i felt writing my own function to compare the structs was easier than debugging weird shit like "panic: cannot handle unexported field at {main.Node}.hash:" or issues with go modules, GOPATH, etc.chock it up to beginners naivety.

-micro todo:

-1 - function to create lists of leaves  (f)
-2 - function to create trees (f)
-3 - function to pretty print the trees
-4 - we need a function that can check trees to verify if they've changed and quickly locate the changed leaves 5 -